okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 > **Note:** Only one Inline Hook can be associated with your Profile Enrollment policy at a time.

-## Enabling a Registration Inline Hook for Self-Service Registration In Okta Classic
+## Enable a Registration Inline Hook for Self-Service Registration in Okta Classic

 <ApiLifecycle access="ea" />